Wind3x/info310_wi17/README.md

 - Tu - Common coding mistakes
 - La - Spot and exploit the mistake
 - Th - More common coding mistakes
-- Qz - On this week's topic
+- Qz - On this week's topics
 - HW - Spot the mistakes
 - Reading -